mdparker26/usab-uswds/_aba-guides/chapter-5-parking.md

 ##### Can surface decals substitute for post- or wall-mounted signs?

-No, the Standards require signs identifying accessible parking spaces that are at least 60” high measured to the bottom edge of the sign so that they are visible when a vehicle is parked in the space.
+No, the Standards require signs identifying accessible parking spaces that are at least 60 inches high measured to the bottom edge of the sign so that they are visible when a vehicle is parked in the space.
 Surface decals or other identifying features may be required by local or state codes and can be provided in addition to, but not in place of, signs required by the ABA Standards.

 ##### Is front-in only or angled parking prohibited for accessible parking spaces?